afni/afni_doc/statistics/deconvolve_block.rst

 modulator.

-**Figure.** *A set of example images of convolved models that have the exact same input (the dashed cyan line shows a unit height level).
+| **Figure.** *A set of example images of convolved models that have the
+  exact same input (the dashed cyan line shows a unit height level).
   The input timing specification contains successively increasing durations, for didactic purposes.
-It is formatted as pairs of* ``onset_time:duration_time`` *values, following successively increasing durations (units in seconds; values can be non-integer):* ``0:1 30:2.5 60:3 90:4 120:5.5 150:6 180:10 210:20 240:40``
+The input timing is formatted as pairs of* ``onset_time:duration_time`` *values, following successively increasing durations (units in seconds; values can be non-integer):*
+| ``0:1 30:2.5 60:3 90:4 120:5.5 150:6 180:10 210:20 240:40``

 .. list-table::
    :header-rows: 1